 Tired of getting the wrong gift for the right occasion?
-Come in today to Brown Furniture Company and avail yourself of the new Hinting Service -- an exclusive service of Brown Furniture.
-We will make a card on your wants for any occasion and call the person you specify to give the hint.
-Another service of
+Come in today to Brown Furniture Company and avail yourself of the new Hinting Service--an exclusive service of Brown Furniture.
+We will make a card on your wants thousands of women across the nation.
+Send her your questions at 9130 Bellanca Ave., Los Angeles,

-Tired of drinking out of of mugs to make your drinking a real pleasure.
+--0--Tired of drinking out of the same old mug.
+Come to BROWN FURNITURE and take a look at the hundreds of mugs to make your drinking a real pleasure.